LAST UPDATED: 2/16/26 – Comprehensive Arches National Park Guide

 Nothing can ruin an adventure vacation quicker than bad weather.
 Before you start planning your trip to Arches National Park, you should understand which months see the highest average rainfall and which see the lowest.
 This will help you reduce the chances of rain putting a damper on your vacation.

 The area doesn’t get a whole lot of rain annually, but there are a few months that do get a fair amount of rain.
-This is especially true for the month of October, which sees over an inch of rain on average every year.
+This is especially true for October, which sees over an inch of rain on average every year.
 For more information on the amount of rainfall to expect in the area throughout the year, please refer to the chart that I have included in my Arches National Park guide below.

 Average Number of Visitors by Month

 The chart below will give you a sense of which months of the year see the most visitors to Arches National Park.
-I pulled this data for the 2017 season and the chart represents the number of thousands of visitors the park saw each month.
+I pulled this data for the 2017 season, and the chart represents the number of thousands of visitors the park saw each month.

 Other Things to See in the Area